edge-cloud/www.edge-cloud.net/_posts/2015-03-18-ipv6-in-vsphere-6.md

       </td>

       <td >
         vSphere HA supports both IPv4 and IPv6.
-A cluster that mixes the use of both of these protocol versions, however, is more likely to <a href="http://pubs.vmware.com/vsphere-50/index.jsp?topic=%2Fcom.vmware.vsphere.avail.doc_50%2FGUID-BA85FEC4-A37C-45BA-938D-37B309010D93.html" target="_blank">result in a network partition</a>.
+A cluster that mixes the use of both of these protocol versions, however, is more likely to [result in a network partition](http://pubs.vmware.com/vsphere-50/index.jsp?topic=%2Fcom.vmware.vsphere.avail.doc_50%2FGUID-BA85FEC4-A37C-45BA-938D-37B309010D93.html).
       </td>
     </tr>